Keto/clean eating lifestyle

 I don't go for factory flesh - need some strong indications of healthy rearing.
 I tend to avoid things with fake fiber (take cellulose.... out of my food!) and other stuff with no or funny lists of ingredients.
 When I can, I buy local produce or "organic".

-So... staples are
+So... staples are-

-* Lots of egg & cheese dishes, usually with some low-starch vegetable and littered with toasted pumpkin seeds, and * A big pot of soup every few days with a sloppy mess of coconut flakes, chia, pumpkin, flax, and maybe some other seeds, vegetables, spices, and salted with sodium and potassium, with some fish or other dense protein on the side.
+* A big pot of soup every few days with a sloppy mess of coconut flakes, chia, pumpkin, flax, and maybe some other seeds, vegetables, spices, and salted with sodium and potassium, with some fish or other dense protein on the side.

 I tend to enjoy 'clean' eating more, so yes, I'm one of those who tends to stick to that.
 Pepperoni/salami, some cheese spreads, and the occasional "low carb" flatbread (about once a month) are the only things I eat that I consider sort of 'bad', but way better than making excuses for cheating on something high-carb.
 I feel like the more whole foods I can eat (barring the can of plain tomatoes and things like almond flour and stevia), the more sustainable the WOE is.
-Feel free to add me and PM or comment on my wall if you ever see a meal you want a recipe for, I'm glad to share it (almost everything I log is me entering in my own recipe).
+Feel free to add me and PM or comment on my wall if you ever see a meal you want a recipe for, I'm glad to share it (almost everything I log is me entering in my own recipe).1

 PS - someone just bumped this thread, which isn't recipes but has a lot of ideas for snacks and cooking/prep tips...

-@kirkor another dairy-free keto resource is www.healthfulpursuit.com
+@kirkor another dairy-free keto resource is www.healthfulpursuit.com1

 PPS - here is a great thread FULL of pics of people's foodporn - shameless plug, I just dumped a few things in there that I ate over the summer/early fall...